ainespook/dig-trial-app/README.md

 #this can be edited as much as we need, i just added a few preliminary points

-S
-hiny app for DIG trial data exploration
+Shiny app for DIG trial data exploration

 This repository contains a Shiny app designed for exploring and visualizing data from the Digitalis Investigation Group (DIG) Trial.